Mahii-12/Project-Management-System/README.md

 ## Documentation:

 > Swagger2 Integration:
-* Integrating Swagger2 enables automatic generation of comprehensive API documentation.
+* Integrated Swagger2, which enables automatic generation of comprehensive API documentation.
 This documentation describes available endpoints, request/response formats, and parameters, facilitating easier integration and usage by other developers.
-Testing:

 ## Testing: